radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/indexer/README.md

 resim call-method $INDEXER_COMPONENT show_index_pool
 ```

-12. Lets generate some yield using the index pool tokens and performing arbitrage on tokens trading at a discount on Radex.
-We will sell the tokens on Ociswap and buy them back cheaper on Radex.
+12. Lets generate some yield using the index pool tokens and performing arbitrage trades with tokens trading at a discount on RaDEX.
+We will sell the tokens on Ociswap and buy them back cheaper on RaDEX.

 ```sh
 resim call-method $INDEXER_COMPONENT arb_oci_radex $LITECOIN